metamorph-inc/openmeta-mms/docs/testbenches/testbench_basics.rst

 Introduction
 ------------

-The *Test Bench* is the OpenMETA model object used to define an execution analysis.
-The Test Bench construct allows us to define how an OpenMETA model should be used to generate an executable job.
+The *Test Bench* is the OpenMETA model object used to define how an OpenMETA system model should be translated into an executable domain-specific model, analysis, or simulation.
 When a Test Bench is executed with the `Master Interpreter`_, a job is created, ready to be processed by the :ref:`resultsbrowser`.

+For example, a Modelica Test Bench defines how a system model composed of OpenMETA components, each containing a Modelica model, should be translated into a Modelica system model that includes the complete set of equations.
+When the job is passed to the Results Browser and executed, the Modelica solver consumes the system model and returns the results.

 Systems Under Test
 ------------------